 - 6.16 For Consulting Services, the Recipient shall include a list of consulting assignments expected to be subject to open international competition in the GPN.
 Each opportunity to provide Consulting Services shall be advertised as a REOI in at least one newspaper of national circulation in the country of the Recipient (or in the official gazette, or in an electronic portal with free national and international access) and on CDB's website.
-REOIs, above CDB's prevailing threshold for international advertising stated on CDB's website, shall also be published on the UNDB website.
+REOIs subject to international advertising shall also be published on the UNDB website.
 Recipients are also encouraged to further publish REOIs on their own websites and in other appropriate technical or trade publications and communication platforms to facilitate participation by all interested parties.
-Sufficient time should be allowed for Proposers to respond (see Paragraph 6.67). - 6.17 Exceptionally, taking into consideration the specifics of the Project and the Core Procurement Principles, CDB may agree to Shortlists comprising solely of Proposers from the Recipient's country for contracts above CDB's prevailing threshold for the international advertising of REOIs.
-Where this is detailed in the Procurement Plan there shall be no need to publish the REOI on the UNDB website or on CDB's website.
+Sufficient time should be allowed for Proposers to respond (see Paragraph 6.67). - 6.17 Exceptionally, taking into consideration the specifics of the Project and the Core Procurement Principles, CDB may agree to Shortlists comprising solely of Proposers from the Recipient's country for contracts above CDB's prevailing indicative threshold for the international advertising of REOIs.
+Where this is detailed in the Procurement Plan, there shall be no need to publish the REOI on the UNDB website or on CDB's website.